goharbor/harbor/docs/installation_guide.md

 4.Re-deploy Harbor referring to previous section "Managing Harbor's lifecycle".

+## Configuring Harbor using the external database
+Currently, only PostgreSQL database is supported by Harbor.
+To user an external database, just uncomment the `external_database` section in `harbor.yml` and fill the necessary information.
+Four databases are needed to be create first by users for Harbor core, Clair, Notary server and Notary signer.
+And the tables will be generated automatically when Harbor starting up.

 ## Manage user settings
 After release 1.8.0, User settings are separated with system settings, and all user settings should be configured in web console or by HTTP request.
 Please refer [Configure User Settings](configure_user_settings.md) to config user settings.